Gunther von Hagens: Controversies

-In February 2004, the German newspaper Süddeutsche Zeitung confirmed earlier reports by the German TV station ARD that Hagens had offered a one-time payment and a lifelong pension to Alexander Sizonenko if he would agree to have his body transferred to the Institute of Plastination after his death.
-Sizonenko, reported to be one of the world's tallest men at 2.48 m, had played basketball for the Soviet Union and was later plagued by numerous health problems until his death in 2012.
+In February 2004, the German newspaper Süddeutsche Zeitung confirmed earlier reports by the German TV station ARD that von Hagens had offered a one-time payment and a lifelong pension to Alexander Sizonenko, reported to be one of the world's tallest men at 2.48 m (8 ft 2 in), if he would agree to have his body transferred to the Institute of Plastination after his death.
+Sizonenko had played basketball for the Soviet Union and was later plagued by numerous health problems until his death in 2012.
 He declined the offer.

-After several legal challenges to the Body Worlds exhibition in Germany, in the Summer of 2004 Hagens announced that it would be leaving the country.
+After several legal challenges to the Body Worlds exhibition in Germany, in the Summer of 2004 von Hagens announced that it would be leaving the country.
 From 2004 onwards, the exhibitions toured North America, returning to Europe in 2007 with an exhibition in Manchester, England, and ending in Copenhagen, Denmark, in 2011.
-Starting in 2009, Hagens also exhibited in Germany again and opened permanent exhibits in Berlin in 2015 and in Heidelberg in 2017.
+Starting in 2009, von Hagens also exhibited in Germany again and opened permanent exhibits in Berlin in 2015 and in Heidelberg in 2017.
+His exhibition also went on display in Israel in 2009.

-Hagens has accepted bodies into his collection whose origins he could not verify.
-Hagens stored 647 bodies at his business in Liaoning province, China.
-Two bodies with bullet holes in their skulls were sourced from Dalian University and some have speculated that these bodies could have been executed prisoners.
+In 2004, Von Hagens was accused by the German newsmagazine Der Spiegel of displaying bodies of executed Chinese prisoners and agreed to return them to China for burial.
+Von Hagens had stored 647 bodies at his business in Liaoning province, China.
+At least two bodies with bullet holes in their skulls were sourced from what Von Hagens stated were "official sources", and documents revealed by Der Spiegel appeared to show that he knew that these were executed bodies; others might have been victims of crimes, according to his statement.